jasonrhaas/pel-blog/content/2015-03-21-trying-out-pelican.md

----
+Title: Trying Out Pelican
-layout: post
+Slug: trying-out-pelican
-title: Trying Out Pelican
+Date: 2015-03-21
-category: blogs
+Tags: pelican, jekyll, fabric, python
-tags: pelican, jekyll, fabric, python
+Category: blogs
----
+Author: Jason Haas

 So as I mentioned in my first post, I decided to start my blog using Jekyll because it seemed to be the most widely used while still being fairly lightweight.
 However, as I began to look at trying to customize the site, I found the structure and templating system a little bit weird and unfamiliar.